 Becoming a personal trainer and competitor at a young age has allowed me to meet people that I would’ve never come in contact with had I not.
 Many of my best friends are people that I have met in the past few years alone.

-I have trained many individuals with varying goals, some of the more interesting ones: an LSU Golden Girl/ New Orleans Saintsation who needed to quickly lose weight to keep her spot on the team, a girl who was suffering from POTS (Postural orthostatic tachycardia syndrome, A rare disease where blood pools in your legs and causes your heart rate to increase consistently.
+I have trained many individuals with varying goals, some of the more interesting ones: an LSU Golden Girl/ New Orleans Saintsation who needed to quickly lose weight to keep her spot on the team; multiple professional models; IFBB Pro bodybuilders; a girl who was suffering from POTS (Postural orthostatic tachycardia syndrome, A rare disease where blood pools in your legs and causes your heart rate to increase consistently.
 We were able to get her resting heart rate from 120 during our initial consultation to 60 toward the end of our time together) as well as helping many men’s physique competitors present their physiques better on stage.
 I have also met people who may not be the strongest physically, but have absolute warrior mentalities, people who have dealt with extreme loss and still have the mental strength to continue pushing forward.
 These people have taught me more than I could ever teach them!
+All in all I would estimate I have helped over 500 people reach their health and fitness goals.

 I would love to help you reach your goals while I continue to chase mine!